 Wine rated (2025 guide) 95/100 (Extraordinary wine)

-The 2013 Viña Tondonia Reserva has a developed nose of dried roses and tar that transported me to Piedmont but quickly brought me back to the López de Heredia cellars in Haro with its mixture of mushrooms, truffles, damp earth, and rotten leaves, notes of brick dust and spices.
-2013 was a rainy year, with 753 liters, well above the average of 530 liters in Haro.
-The year was also cooler and ripening was slow, so the harvest did not begin until October 7, but it was necessary to hurry due to the risk of botrytis.
-The harvest was not very abundant, as it suffered from hail in July that affected Viña Tondonia, as well as strong winds that broke many branches.
-The breakdown in 2013 is 70% Tempranillo, 20% Garnacho, and 5% Graciano and Mazuelo, which fermented in old oak vats with indigenous yeasts.
-All the wines are aged in old American oak barrels in their cellars, in this case for no less than six years.
-It has an alcohol content of 13%, a pH of 3.4, and 6.6 grams of acidity.
-This may be a lighter vintage with higher acidity, resulting in lots of energy, a refined palate, and very fine tannins with a vibrant finish.
+The 2013 Viña Tondonia Reserva red has a complex nose of dried roses and tar that transported me to Piedmont but quickly brought me back to the López de Heredia cellars in Haro with its blend of mushrooms, truffles, damp earth, and decaying leaves, along with notes of brick dust and spices.
+2013 was a rainy year, with 753 liters of rainfall, well above the average of 530 liters in Haro.
+The year was also cooler, and ripening was slow, so the harvest didn’t begin until October 7, but they had to hurry due to the risk of botrytis.
+The harvest was not very abundant, as it suffered from the July hailstorm that struck Viña Tondonia, as well as from strong winds that broke many branches.
+The blend for 2013 is 70% Tempranillo, 20% Garnacha, and 5% Graciano and Mazuelo, which fermented in old oak vats with native yeasts.
+All wines age in old American oak barrels in their cellars, in this case for no less than six years.
+It has an alcohol content of 13% with a pH of 3.4 and 6.6 grams of acidity.
+This may be a lighter vintage with higher acidity, resulting in plenty of energy, a refined palate, and very fine tannins with a vibrant finish.
 190,000 bottles produced.
 It was bottled in November 2021.
-It should be released in spring 2025, almost 12 years after harvest.
+It is expected to be released in the spring of 2025, nearly 12 years after harvest.
 And look at the price...
-2025-2040
+2025–2040

 Vinous